espocrm/documentation/docs/administration/fields.md

 * Max-length – a max acceptable length of text;
 * Options – a pre-defined list of values for an autocomplete;
-* Pattern – a regular expression to check a field value against.
+* Pattern – a regular expression to check a field value against;
+* Copy to clipboard button.

 ![Varchar](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/fields/varchar.png)